UPDATE: Passenger in suspect vehicle dies after crash in St. John, police say

 The Saturday morning chase began in Crown Point and ultimately ended with the suspect driver crashing into another car and knocking into a tree before coming to a stop in a ditch, authorities said.

 The male driver was taken into custody in the 9500 block of 93rd Avenue.
-He was later transported to a Chicago-area hospital and his current condition is unknown.
+He was transported to a Chicago-area hospital for his injuries.

 A female passenger in the suspect vehicle was transported to an area hospital in critical condition, but died from her injuries Saturday afternoon, police said.